Key considerations

 Disaster Recovery Across Multiple Regions

 You can achieve true DR across multiple region in the unlikely event that one region goes down.
-This reference architecture covers the most robust case with clustering of supported services across ADs within the primary region, but DR can be achieved across regions with single AD.
+This reference architecture covers the most robust case with clustering of supported services across ADs within the primary region, but disaster recovery can be achieved across regions with single AD.
 This is important to note as most of the new OCI regions launching will be single AD regions.

 Active-active components across ADs: Clustering of supported services across ADs provides protection from an AD failure.